Fiserv/Commerce-Hub/docs/Resources/Guides/Testing/Test-Declines.md

 # Test Declines

-receives host response codes from the processing network or bank.
+Decline response codes are issued based on errors received from the processing network or bank.
 Commerce Hub includes the value in the `hostResponseCode` along with the corresponding text in `hostResponseMessage` fields of the [Processor Response Details](?path=docs/Resources/Master-Data/Processor-Response-Details.md).

+Submitting the transaction with a specific dollar amount to get a specific decline response.

 ---